andrewjahn/AndysBrainBook/docs/E-Prime/E-Prime_ShortCourse/EP_02_Objects.rst

 .. figure:: 02_Rename.png

 If you want to remove an object from the timeline, but still have it at hand in case you need it later, right-click on the object and select "Delete".
 This will move the object to the **Unreferenced E-Objects** part of the Structure sidebar.
-If you want to replace it on the timeline, simply click and drag it; otherwise, you can permanently delete the object by right-clicking on it again and selecting "Delete".
+If you want to replace it on the timeline, simply click and drag it back; otherwise, you can permanently delete the object by right-clicking on it again and selecting "Delete".

 Changing the Text
 ^^^^^^^^^

 To change what the "Welcome" object will display to the subject, simply double-click on it and type in the textbox - in this example, let's write "Welcome to the experiment!"
-An introduction like this let's the subject know that the experiment is about to start, and can remain at this stage until he is ready to proceed.
+An introduction like this lets the subject know that the experiment is about to start, and can remain at this stage until he is ready to proceed.

 What if we want to change other aspects of the text, such as font size or color?
 More options can be found in the Properties tab, which is the icon with the hand pointing to a card.
 Click on it, and then select the "Font" tab.
 The Point Size can be changed from a default of 18 to something else, such as 24.
 You can also try out different font types, although you should be careful not to choose a type that is distracting or annoying.